 - Are you talking less with family and friends?

-- Have you considered acquiring the drug through any other means than a prescription—relatives, acquaintances, off the street?
+- Have you considered acquiring the drug through any other means than a prescription, such as through relatives or acquaintances?

 - Do you put yourself in dangerous situations by taking the drug, for example, before getting behind the wheel?
 If the answer to any of those questions is yes, there’s a strong chance you, or the person in question, are either addicted or on the verge of addiction.